 Located only 1-hour ferry from Hong Kong across the Pearl River Delta, Macau is a small peninsula of 560,000 inhabitants, a Special Administrative Region of the Peoples Republic of China and one of the oldest European settlements in the Orient.
-Macau is a cultural melting pot of Chinese architecture and colonial charm that retains influences of its time as a Portuguese territory, but nowdays it’s most known for the casinos and extravagant shopping malls that have given it the nickname ‘Las Vegas of Asia’.
-Despite of that, it’s still interesting spend here a couple of days exploring its old history and Heritage sites.
+Macau is a cultural melting pot of Chinese architecture and colonial charm that retains influences of its time as a Portuguese territory, but nowadays it’s most known for the casinos and extravagant shopping malls that have given it the nickname ‘Las Vegas of Asia’.
+Despite that, it’s still interesting to spend here a couple of days exploring its old history and Heritage sites.

 Top 10 in Macau:

-1- Discovering the Old District
+1) Discovering the Old District

-2- Macau Temples
+2) Macau Temples

-3- Skyline view
+3) Skyline view

 Macau Tower is one of the world’s tallest observation towers with its 338 meters and it is the best place for a 360° view of the city.
 Once got the top, you can experience the Skywalk and take a stroll around the outer perimeter that encircles the tower.

-5- Try your luck at a casino
+5) Try your luck at a casino

 If you are interested to gamble or not that’s not important because it is an “amazing show” so, if you are in Macau, you must do this experience.
-The “Las Vagas of the Far East” boasts more than 30 casinos located on the Macau Peninsula and Taipa Island and most of them are inside the world-class hotels.
+The “Las Vagas of the Far East” boasts more than 30 casinos located on the Macau Peninsula and Taipa Island and most of them are inside world-class hotels.
 Once there, you will get why gambling tourism is the city’s biggest source.

-6- Taste local food
+6) Taste local food

-7- Enjoy the nature
+7) Enjoy the nature

-8- Live the Gran Prix race
+8) Live the Gran Prix race

-Amazing street race circuit, Macau Grand Prix has been around for over 60 years and every November you can enjoy the festival atmosphere, whether or not you are a motor enthusiastic don’t miss it.
+Amazing street race circuit, Macau Grand Prix has been around for over 60 years and every November you can enjoy the festival atmosphere, whether or not you are a motor enthusiastic, don’t miss it.

-9- Walk along the Love Lane
+9) Walk along the Love Lane

-The “Travessa da Paixao” or “Love Lane” is situated between Rua da San Paulo and Rua da Ressurreicao and it is 50 meter long.
-The meaning was intended to express the passion of Christ but for a mistake in translation has led to this humble laneway becoming a popular place for couple and movies shoots.
+The “Travessa da Paixao” or “Love Lane” is situated between Rua da San Paulo and Rua da Ressurreicao and it is 50 meters long.
+The meaning was intended to express the passion of Christ but a mistake in translation has led to this humble laneway becoming a popular place for couple and movies shoots.

-10- Buy a souvenir
+10) Buy a souvenir

 Travel to Macau from Hong Kong

-If you want to reach Macau from Hong Kong, dont worry because it is very easy and well served.
-You can choose among different services
+If you want to reach Macau from Hong Kong, don’t worry because it is very easy and well served.
+You can choose among different services.

-Turbojet from Hong Kong: Boats leave Hong Kong every 15 mins between 07:00 – 00:0o (for more info click here)
+Turbojet from Hong Kong: Boats leave Hong Kong every 15 mins between 07:00 – 00:00 (for more info click here).

 Sky Shuttle from Hong Kong: Helicopters leave Hong Kong every 30 mins between 09:00 – 23:00 (for more info click here).